cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 }
 ```

-In this definition, `connection-id` is used to as a key to map and retrieve connections associated with a certain client from the store.
+In this definition, `connection-id` is used as a key to map and retrieve connections associated with a certain client from the store.

 `prefix` is being used by the clients to construct merkle prefix paths which are then used to verify proofs.

 **Connection Handshakes and States**